-(3) Results in pecuniary gain or other benefit to such party; may be ordered by the commissioner to forfeit and pay an administrative fine of not more than \$5,000 for each day during which the violation, practice, or breach which, and any institution-affiliated party who:

-(c) Notwithstanding subsections (a) and (b), any Hawaii financial institution party by reason of such violation, practice, or breach;

-(1) Knowingly commits any violation described in any clause of subsection (a); knowingly engages in any unsafe or unsound practice in conducting the affairs of the Hawaii financial institution; or knowingly breaches any fiduciary duty owed to the financial institution; and may be ordered by the commissioner to forfeit and pay an administrative fine of not more than of \$100,000 for each day during which the violation, practice, or breach continues.
-The maximum administrative fine shall not exceed in the case of any person other than a Hawaii financial institution, the amount of \$500,000 and in the case of any Hawaii financial institution, the lesser of \$1,000,000 or one per cent of the total assets of the Hawaii financial institution.
+may be ordered by the commissioner to pay an administrative fine of not more than \$100,000 for each day during which the violation continues.

-(2) Knowingly or recklessly causes a substantial loss to the Hawaii financial institution or a substantial pecuniary gain or other benefit to such

-(d) Any administrative fine imposed under subsections (a), (b), or (c) may be assessed and collected by the commissioner by service of written notice and order upon the Hawaii financial institution or institution-affiliated party.
+- (b) Any administrative fine imposed under subsection (a) may be assessed and collected by the commissioner by service of written notice and order upon that person at the person's last known home or office address by means of certified mail, return receipt requested.
 If, with respect to any such assessment, a hearing is not requested pursuant to section 412:2-610(c) within the period of time allowed under section 412:2-610(c), the assessment shall constitute a final and unappealable order.

-§412-2:610 Compromise or modification of administrative fines; determining amount of fine; hearing. (a) The commissioner may compromise, modify or suspend any administrative fine which may be assessed or which has been assessed pursuant to section 412:2-609.
-The commissioner may also exempt violations of informal enforcement actions from the administrative fines and penalties set forth in section 412:2-609.

-(b) In determining the amount of any administrative fine imposed under section 412:2-609, the commissioner shall take into account the appropriateness of the fine with respect to all of the following:

-(1) The size of financial resources and good faith of the financial institution or the person charged;

-2) The gravity of the violation, practice, or breach;

-(3) The history of previous violations, unsafe or unsound practices, or breaches of fiduciary duty owed to the financial institution; (4) The extent to which a federal agency has, by imposing a fine for similar conduct, mitigated the need for imposition of a particular level of administrative fine under section 412:2-609; and

-(5) Such other matters as justice may require.

-- (c) The Hawaii financial institution or other person against whom any administrative fine is assessed under this section shall be afforded a hearing in accordance with chapter 91 if the financial institution or person submits a written request for a hearing within twenty days after the service of the notice of assessment. - §412-2:611 Action to recover administrative fines; deposit to general fund. (a) If any Hawaii financial institution or institution-affiliated party fails to pay an assessment after any administrative fine assessed under this chapter has become final, the commissioner shall recover the amount assessed by action in circuit court, in which case the commissioner may request the court to award reasonable attorney's fees and costs. - (b) Unless otherwise provided by statute, all administrative fines collected under authority of this chapter shall be deposited in the general fund of the State.
+[L 1998, c 196, §1] - " §412:2-610 Compromise or modification of administrative fines; determining amount of fine; hearing. (a) The commissioner may compromise, modify, or suspend any administrative fine which may be assessed or which has been assessed under this chapter.
+The commissioner may also exempt violations of informal enforcement actions from the administrative fines and penalties set forth in this chapter. - (b) In determining the amount of any administrative fine imposed under this chapter, the commissioner shall take into account the appropriateness of the fine with respect to all of the following: - (1) The size of financial resources and good faith of the financial institution or the person charged; - (2) The gravity of the violation, practice, or breach; - (3) The history of previous violations, unsafe or unsound practices, or breaches of fiduciary duty owed to the financial institution; - (4) The extent to which a federal agency has, by imposing a fine for similar conduct, mitigated the need for imposition of a particular level of administrative fine under this chapter; and - (5) Such other matters as justice may require. - (c) The Hawaii financial institution or other person against whom any administrative fine is assessed under this chapter shall be afforded a hearing in accordance with chapter 91 if the financial institution or person submits a written request for a hearing within twenty days after the service of the notice of assessment.
+[L 1993, c 350, pt of §1; am L 1998, c 196, §9] - " §412:2-611 Action to recover administrative fines; deposit to compliance resolution fund. (a) If any Hawaii financial institution, institution-affiliated party, or other person fails to pay an assessment after any administrative fine assessed under this chapter has become final, the commissioner shall recover the amount assessed by action in circuit court, in which case the commissioner may request the court to award reasonable attorney's fees and costs.

+(b) All administrative fines collected under authority of this chapter shall be deposited in the compliance resolution fund established under section 26-9(o).
+[L 1993, c 350, pt of §1; am L 1996, c 207, §5; am L 1998, c 196, §10; am L 1999, c 129, §10]

-ARTICLE 3.
+"ARTICLE 3.
 ORGANIZATION AND MANAGEMENT OF FINANCIAL INSTITUTIONS